 The waiting period does not always delay your first check.
 For example, let’s say you apply for benefits on January 1stand are not approved until September 1st.
 You had to wait more than five months for the SSA’s approval, so the mandatory waiting period is already over.
 Therefore, you should start to receive benefits shortly after you are approved.

 Are you applying for SSDI benefits?
 If so, the attorneys at Armstrong & Vaught, P.L.C. can help.
 Let us stand by your side through every step of the application and appeals process to ensure you are awarded benefits as quickly as possible.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.